Distinguished Faculty Awards

 Excellence in Scholarly Teaching, Service and Scholarship Award

-All full-time tenured faculty on the TS or TSS work pattern who have at least five years of full-time service with Mount Royal are eligible for the Excellence in Scholarly Teaching, Service and Scholarship Award.
+All full-time tenured faculty on the TS or TSS work pattern with at least five years of full-time service with Mount Royal are eligible for the Excellence in Scholarly Teaching, Service and Scholarship Award.

 Excellence in Scholarly Teaching Award